Are you a retail store owner with very few or no online sales?

 Action 2: Apply for Marketplace Accounts ASAP

-Getting Marketplace accounts ready takes time – you need to fill in forms, add documents, get approved, fill in taxes, it’s a lengthy process!
+Getting Marketplace accounts ready takes time – you need to fill in forms, add documents, get approved, and fill in taxes, it’s a lengthy process!
 The sooner you start, the better.
-I’d apply for Amazon and Walmart before the today is over.
+I’d apply for Amazon and Walmart before today is over.

 Action 3: Get a plan together